Our Neighbourhood, Above All Else, Must Be Safe and Inclusive For All.

-To better equip our members and stakeholders to deal with the chronic social issues in the neighbourhood, the Downtown yonge BIA created the Downtown Toronto Drop-In Resource booklet in partnership with Ryerson University that lists all the drop-in centres within a 10-15 minute walk of Yonge St and Dundas St. This booklet is updated twice a year; Once for the Summer/Fall seasons and once for the Winter/Spring seasons.
+To better equip our members and stakeholders to deal with the chronic social issues in the neighbourhood, the Downtown Yonge BIA created the Downtown Toronto Drop-In Resource booklet in partnership with Toronto Metropolitan University that lists all the drop-in centres within a 10-15 minute walk of Yonge St and Dundas St. This booklet is updated twice a year; Once for the Summer/Fall seasons and once for the Winter/Spring seasons.
 Check out the latest one:

 Yonge Watch is a weekly e-newsletter providing all the latest information regarding street closures, construction notices, and anything related to safety and cleanliness in Downtown Yonge.